 Researchers at the University of Queensland this week began the first human trials of their COVID-19 vaccine.
 You can read the latest update here.

-To gain some insight into their approach to this international quest, Cosmos put a few questions to the team’s leaders – Dr Don Watterson, Professor Paul Young, Associate Professor Keith Chapman and Professor Trent Munro, pictured left-to-right below with Project Manager Christina Henderson.
+To gain some insight into their approach to this international quest, Cosmos put a few questions to the team’s leaders – Dr Don Watterson, Professor Paul Young, Associate Professor Keith Chappell and Professor Trent Munro, pictured left-to-right below with Project Manager Christina Henderson.

 What were your thoughts as you saw clear signs of the pandemic emerging?

 When we first heard the reports coming out of China, the team immediately snapped into action and thought that this might be a good “stress test” case to run through our rapid response vaccine pipeline we had been developing as part of a Coalition for Epidemic Preparedness Innovations (CEPI) funded project platform.
 Of course, in early January, all we had was the viral RNA sequence that was likely a good fit for our molecular clamp technology based on work we’d done on MERS [Middle East Respiratory Syndrome].